246 Walnut Street

 "Our clients often come to us feeling overwhelmed by their concerns, whether about impoverishing themselves in paying for a spouse’s nursing home placement, or ensuring the personal and financial protection of a child with special needs after they are gone, or obtaining essential disability benefits and health care services.
 These needs pose complex issues.
 The law itself is complicated and government procedures and bureaucracies seldom help.
 Also, we need to take into account sensitive personal and family considerations, particularly involving the effort to find a balance of autonomy and protection that is appropriate for the particular client.

-With eight lawyers and an experienced support staff of paralegals and legal assistants, we have the capacity to concentrate on every aspect of elder and disability law, estate planning, trust administration and estate settlement.
+With seven lawyers and an experienced support staff of paralegals and legal assistants, we have the capacity to concentrate on every aspect of elder and disability law, estate planning, trust administration and estate settlement.
 We have the commitment, knowledge, depth and expertise to respond quickly and effectively to even the most difficult situation.
-Being an integral part of a full service firm helps us bring relevant expertise - in real estate, domestic relations, creditor protection, or litigation, for example - to bear on any issue within our areas of practice.
-We are also very willing to work with a client's financial, tax, accounting and care advisors, to help the client forge a comprehensive response to his or her needs."
+Being an integral part of a full service firm helps us bring relevant expertise – in real estate, domestic relations, creditor protection, or litigation, for example – to bear on any issue within our areas of practice.
+We are also very willing to work with a client’s financial, tax account and care advisors, to help the client forge a comprehensive response to his or her needs."

 Attorney Donald N. Freedman concentrates his practice in elder law, work and entitlement-related legal problems of adults with disabilities, transition issues for young people with special needs entering adulthood, special estate planning for families with children with disabilities and other special needs, and advising trustees, guardians and other fiduciaries on most appropriately meeting their responsibilities.